 Assess Probability of Obsolescence

-The probability of obsolescence of software components can be determined by considering the probabilities of the various causes of software obsolescence occurring for your systems.
+You can determine the probability of the obsolescence of software components by considering the probabilities of the various causes of software obsolescence occurring for your systems.

 The probability of obsolescence is further increased by the software component having multiple dependencies.
 Assuming the probabilities of obsolescence of all dependencies are independent then the probability at any tier will increase by the sum (OR) of all the dependent probabilities: